zexross/zexross/README.md

 ## About me!
 - 🔭 Solve problems associated with Machine Learning | Flutter Tech Editor at [raywenderlich.com][rwsite] | Coordinator of AI Club at me college | Final year B.E undergrad in Electronics and Computer Engineering!
 - 🌱 Currently learning realtime mutliplayer game development 😃
+- ✏ Proudly call myself as `Aucomp Enjinia`[Automobile + Computer Engineer].
+Built robots, worked on automobiles, and coding everyday🏃‍♂️
-- 🥅 Interest in self driving cars and robotics in general is always at peak, 😁 AI in medical field also interests me quite a lot!
+- 🥅 Interest in self driving cars and robotics in general is always at peak😁, AI in medical field also interests me quite a lot!
 - ⚡ Fun fact: Out of my coding life, I love dismantling and again rebuilding the hardware around me, playing football and watching anime

 ### Connect with me: